Fraser Street Bridge (1894): Local government burden

 Laid in 1875, North Arm Rd. (now Fraser St.) connected the Fraser River farming area to the False Creek Trail (now Kingsway).
 Opened in 1894, the low-level two-lane bridge linked North Arm Road with No. 5 Rd., Richmond.
 Just north of the structure's midway point, ramps provided access to Twigg Island (now the western part of Mitchell Island).
 The south channel comprised the fixed link, and the north one included the swing span, measuring 55 ft, that lengthened to 70 ft in the 1905 rebuild.
 During the 1894 Fraser flood, floating debris destroyed more than half the southern section, causing $2,000 damage.
 The province made a $1,000 contribution the following year toward similar repairs.

 Weight limits placed in 1896 restricted traffic to one loaded wagon at a time.
 The speed limit for automobiles was 3 mph.
 In 1911, 11 people were charged with trotting their horses across the structure.
 At this time, driving a horse across many bridges at faster than walking pace was an offence.
 In those early years, the bridge tender slotted an iron bar into a capstan, and slowly walked around it 25 times to open or close the span.
 Shifts were 12 hours long.
 During high winds, even with assistance from motorists, the process could double the usual 15 minutes.
 From 1948, an electric motor performed this function.

-North Arm Rd. became Fraser Ave. in 1910, and Fraser St. in 1948.
+North Arm Rd. became Fraser St in 1910, according to Elizbeth Walker, through a bylaw of South Vancouver municipality.
 However, the name Fraser Ave.
 Bridge continued in use by much of the public for decades, and was used officially until 1968.
 The bridge appears to have been a joint responsibility of the municipalities of South Vancouver and Richmond.
 The part of South Vancouver west of Cambie St. (formerly Bridge St.), but cutting west at 59th Ave. (formerly Essex St.) and south beside Ash St., formed the separate municipality of Point Grey in 1908.
 The eastern part, lacking a strong revenue base, faced financial collapse, which included an inability to pay its share of upkeep costs for the bridge.
 However, when a 1916 ice floe destroyed 160 ft of the bridge, South Vancouver did pay half the $1,128 repairs.